Campaign Cartographer: Description

-The program is designed to draw maps for role playing and miniature war games.
-The CAD engine is based on FastCAD, although most of code is written by the publishers.
+The program was designed to draw maps for role playing and miniature war games.
+The CAD engine is based on FastCAD, although most of the code was written by the publishers.
 It includes a variety of add-ons for different genres, including fantasy, modern and science fiction.
-Campaign Cartographer 3, was released on 30 June 2006 and has since been updated 9 times.
-There are currently 9 add-ons for Campaign Cartographer; 6 drawing add-ons that add tools, templates, and symbol catalogs and 3 symbol set add-ons consisting of thousands of symbols.
-Campaign Cartographer has been used to illustrate novels such as Shades of Gray by Lisanne Norman, Le Temple Des Eaux-Mortes by Eric Ferris, and Johannes Cabal the Detective by Jonathan L. Howard.
+Campaign Cartographer 3 was released on June 30th, 2006 and has since been updated 9 times.
+There are currently 9 add-ons for Campaign Cartographer; 6 drawing add-ons that add tools, templates, symbol catalogs and 3 symbol set add-ons consisting of thousands of symbols.
+Campaign Cartographer has been used to illustrate novels such as Shades of Gray by Lisanne Norman, Le Temple Des Eaux-Mortes by Eric Ferris and Johannes Cabal the Detective by Jonathan L. Howard.
 The Forgotten Realms Interactive Atlas, published by TSR, Inc. in 1999, was likewise constructed using Campaign Cartographer.

-Add ons
+Add-ons

 The following are commercial add-ons available for the Campaign Cartographer tool.

 Reception

-In the September 1994 edition of Dragon (Issue 209), Lester W. Smith found Campaign Cartographer almost too good, and the 334-page manual almost too much, saying, "For those who like to invest multiple hours into creating detailed maps for their campaigns, and who have the hardware to take advantage of the program, the Campaign Cartographer software allows them to create, store, modify, and copy maps more beautiful than they could have hoped before.
+In the September 1994 edition of Dragon (Issue 209), Lester W. Smith found Campaign Cartographer almost too good, and the 334-page manual almost too much, saying "For those who like to invest multiple hours into creating detailed maps for their campaigns, and who have the hardware to take advantage of the program, the Campaign Cartographer software allows them to create, store, modify, and copy maps more beautiful than they could have hoped before.
 But for GMs with limited time to spend, the program may just be too much."
 However, Smith concluded that too much program was better than too little program, and gave this an above average rating of 5 out of 6, saying, "The Campaign Cartographer software is sort of like a limousine of mapping programs, and some people might be better served with a rough-and-ready truck.
 On the other hand, this limousine isn't that expensive, and playing with its multitude of 'buttons' and 'switches' is a lot of fun."

-In the December 1995 edition of Arcane (Issue 1), Andy Butcher reviewed both Campaign Cartographer and Dungeon Designer.
+In the December 1995 edition of Arcane (Issue 1), Andy Butcher reviewed both Campaign Cartographer and its add-on Dungeon Designer: